Cynthia Ann Parker: Death

 In 1864, Parker's daughter, Topsannah, caught influenza and died of pneumonia.
-Parker was stricken with grief, added to her missing her sons and Comanche way of life.
-She began refusing food and water.
+Parker was stricken with grief.
+Adding to the deep sadness of the loss of her husband, her sons and Comanche way of life, she began refusing food and water.
 She died in March 1871 at the O'Quinn home and was buried in Foster Cemetery on County Road 478 in Anderson County near Poynor.

 There is some confusion about Parker's birth and death dates.
 Different sources place her birth from 1825 to 1827 in Coles, Clark, or Crawford counties of Illinois, and her death from 1864 to 1871 in Anderson County.
 The only record of her death, given as March 1871, is found in the unpublished notebook of Susan Parker St. John.
 The only known document from the period supports the March 1871 date; an 1870 census for Anderson County lists her as a member of the O'Quinn household, born about 1825, and age forty-five.
 Her tombstone marks her year of death as 1870.

 In 1910, Parker's son, Quanah, moved her remains and had them reinterred in Post Oak Mission Cemetery near Cache, Oklahoma.
 When he died in February 1911, he was buried next to her.

 Their bodies were moved in 1957 to the Fort Sill Post Cemetery at Fort Sill, Oklahoma.
 In 1965 the state of Texas had Topsannah's body moved from her grave in Edom, Van Zandt County, Texas, to be reinterred near her mother and brother.